 FRYING BACON?
-THINK TWICE ABOUT WHERE YOU PUT IT.
+THINK TWICE ABOUT WHERE YOU DUMP YOUR GREASE.

 Did you know not to flush or dump grease, fats and oils down the drain?
 Not everyone knows or cares about how important recycling used cooking oil is.
 This London wastewater company knows firsthand how many people are ignorant about what should or should not go down a drain- they spent the holiday excavating a “fatberg” from the city’s sewers.